Envirometrix/PredictiveSoilMapping/docs/Software.md

 sudo apt-get install htop iotop
 ```

-and some additional libraries used be `devtools`, `geoR` and similar can be installed via:
+and some additional libraries use `devtools`, `geoR` and similar, which can be installed via:

 ```bash